CedricVanhaverbeke/rn-use-tailwind/README.md

 ## Future work

-- [] Add tests
+- [ ] Add tests
-- [] Allow for your own tailwind config.
+- [ ] Allow for your own tailwind config.
 The package now uses the default tailwind styles

-## Gotcha's
+## Gotchas

 React Native's inline styling allows an array as input argument.
 Please make sure your styles are orderd from small to big screen sizes if you wish to use this feature as ordering matters in this array.